Let’s see . . . how best to put this . . .

 Glass’s music has its own Einsteinian, relativistic qualities: what seems to be “just” repeating patterns are actually fiendishly complex parts that are never played quite the same way twice; aural clouds of apparent randomness are, in truth, intricate structures.
 There are subversive elements as well: the simple counting that opens the opera goes askew after a few bars; later, solfège syllables are sung on the “wrong” intervals.

 To make all of it work in a seamless, compelling way is a magnificent feat, and the musicians of the Philip Glass Ensemble, along with the excellent chorus, should be commended for their impeccable precision and musicality.
-Kudos too to the members of the Lucinda Childs Dance Company, both for their exacting pantomime peppered throughout the opera as well as their athletic jumps and turns during the two “Dance” scenes (even if the second of which seemed to go on for too long).
+Kudos too to the members of the Lucinda Childs Dance Company, both for their exacting pantomime peppered throughout the opera as well as their athletic jumps and turns during the two “Dance” scenes (even if the second of which seemed to go on for . . . waaaay . . . tooooo . . . looooooooong).

-So much of Einstein on the Beach feels like it’s part of a different dimension than our own that when the various 1970’s references appear, they are somewhat jarring in how they ground an otherwise timeless piece into a very specific era.
+Einstein on the Beach feels so much like it’s part of an alternate dimension that when the various 1970’s references appear, they jarringly pull an otherwise floating, timeless piece into a very specific era.
 David Cassidy, members of The Beatles, and Mr. Bojangles are repeatedly mentioned.
-The transformation of woman in a white dress and pearl necklace into a rifle-totting moll is a distinct reference to Patty Hearst — a reference which becomes increasingly less relevant with each passing decade; however, most of that can be forgiven, and some of it is quite funny despite being outdated.
+The transformation of woman in a white dress and pearl necklace into a rifle-toting moll is a distinct reference to Patty Hearst — a reference which becomes increasingly less relevant with each passing decade.
+Most of that can be forgiven and some of it is quite funny despite being outdated, yet it is disorienting nonetheless.

-The only real problem for me was the ending.
-First, the climax of “Spaceship” — which, in turn, is the climax of the whole opera — is a heavy-handed disappointment: specifically, the man frenetically dancing with flashlights in the dark until his disfigured Phantom-of-the-Opera-like face is revealed, followed soon by the dropping of the aforementioned massive scrim depicting a nuclear blast.
-Remember that moment early in Star Trek IV when you tell yourself, “Really?!
+The only real problem for me was the opera’s ending.
+First, the climax of “Spaceship” — which, in turn, is the climax of the whole opera — is a heavy-handed disappointment: a man frenetically dancing in the dark with flashlights in hand is eventually revealed to have a disfigured Phantom-of-the-Opera-like face; soon after, the aforementioned massive scrim depicting a nuclear blast drops from the rafters, and, um . . .
+Remember that moment early in Star Trek IV: The Voyage Home when you tell yourself, “Really?!
 This is just a big ‘Save the Whales’ flick?”
-That’s how I felt when the scrim dropped and I thought, “Wait — did 250 minutes of stunning theatrical imagery and symbolism really just devolve into a 1970’s anti-nuke protest?”
+That’s how I felt when the scrim is revealed and I thought, “Wait — did 250 minutes of stunning theatrical imagery and symbolism really just devolve into a 1970’s anti-nuke protest?”

 Thankfully, within minutes, I began thinking of bathing caps and contact lenses and boys throwing paper planes from tall towers and jurors pulling coffee out of bags in unison and “do re mi fa sol” and “2-3-4-5-6-7-8” — the sounds and images of Einstein on the Beach that will forever linger with me and make me want to see it again.
 And again.
 These are the days, my friends.